Dreaming of an eclipse: when the hidden becomes visible

 In the darkness of the eclipse — unexpectedly — stars are visible.
 In daylight they were not there.
 Now — they are.
 The eclipse has revealed what always existed but was hidden by excess light.

-Stars in the darkness of an eclipse are one of the deepest images a dream can bring.
+Stars in the darkness of an eclipse carry a paradoxical gift.
 They say that a crisis or difficult period has revealed something you could not see in “normal” times.
 A value you did not notice.
 A person who was there precisely when everything else fell away.
 A strength you did not know you had.
+Carried to its furthest edge, this same disappearance of light becomes absolute darkness, where seeing stops and another sense begins.

 Ask yourself: “What has a difficult period revealed to me — what could I not have seen if everything had gone smoothly?”